rails/rails/guides/source/configuring.md

 * `config.force_ssl` forces all requests to be served over HTTPS by using the `ActionDispatch::SSL` middleware, and sets `config.action_mailer.default_url_options` to be `{ protocol: 'https' }`.
 This can be configured by setting `config.ssl_options` - see the [ActionDispatch::SSL documentation](http://edgeapi.rubyonrails.org/classes/ActionDispatch/SSL.html) for details.

 * `config.log_formatter` defines the formatter of the Rails logger.
-This option defaults to an instance of `ActiveSupport::Logger::SimpleFormatter` for all modes except production, where it defaults to `Logger::Formatter`.
+This option defaults to an instance of `ActiveSupport::Logger::SimpleFormatter` for all modes.
 If you are setting a value for `config.logger` you must manually pass the value of your formatter to your logger before it is wrapped in an `ActiveSupport::TaggedLogging` instance, Rails will not do it for you.

 * `config.log_level` defines the verbosity of the Rails logger.
 This option defaults to `:debug` for all environments.
 The available log levels are: `:debug`,